 There are two types of questions you'll want to ask—those that focus on the candidate's experience, and those that provide insight into his or her behavior and personality.

-Always ask these management interview questions.
-The interview question answers give you valuable knowledge about the candidate’s experience.
-Ask:
+Always ask these management job interview questions.
+The answers give you valuable knowledge about the candidate’s experience.

 - How long have you worked as a manager?

 - How many employees reported directly to you in your management job?
-(You are asking about the number of employees whom he or she directly supervised with performance assessment and compensation assignment responsibilities.)
+(Here, you are asking about the number of employees he or she directly supervised with performance assessment and compensation assignment responsibilities.)

 Behavioral Management Interview Questions

-- If I were to interview the people who have reported to you in the past, how would they describe your management style?
+- How would the people reporting to you describe your management style?

-- If I were to interview your reporting staff members, how would they describe your strengths and weaknesses as a manager and supervisor?
+- What are your strengths and weaknesses as a manager and supervisor?

-- Give me an example, from your past work experiences, about a time when you had an underperforming employee reporting to you.
+- How have you dealt with a difficult or underperforming employee in the past?
 How did you address the situation?
 Did the employee’s performance improve?
 If not, what did you do next?

 - Tell me about a time when you reorganized a department or significantly changed employee work assignments.
 How did you approach the task?
 How did the affected employees respond to your actions?

-- One of the jobs of a manager or supervisor is to manage performance and perform periodic performance reviews.
-Tell me how you have managed employee performance in the past.
+- How you have managed employee performance in the past?
 Describe the process you have used for performance feedback.

-- What are the three to five most significant contributions to the role of a manager in the workplace?
+- What do you feel are the most significant contributions of a manager in the workplace?
 How have you demonstrated these in your past jobs as a manager?